nlohmann/json/doc/mkdocs/docs/home/faq.md

 	- Can you add an option to ignore trailing commas?

-For the same reason this library does not support [comments](#comments), this library also does not support any feature which would jeopardize interoperability.
+This library does not support any feature which would jeopardize interoperability.

 ### Parse errors reading non-ASCII characters